-- Letters of appreciation. - Recognition at a staff, cluster, administrative and supervisory, or Board of Education meeting. - Plagues and certificates. - Professional growth opportunities. - Articles in The Bulletin/newspaper/website. - Supporting and encouraging employees who wish to take courses for their professional development and/ or promotional opportunities. - Above and Beyond the Call of Duty (ABCD) awards. - Nominations for community awards. - Nominations for the annual Supporting Services Employee of the Year award.
+- Letters of appreciation. - Recognition at a staff, cluster, administrative and supervisory, or Board of Education meeting. - Plagues and certificates. - Professional growth opportunities. - Articles in The Bulletin/newspaper/website. - Above and Beyond the Call of Duty (ABCD) awards. - Nominations for community awards. - Nominations for the Supporting Services Employee of the Year award.